Broderick-Westrope/vault-public/Weekly Logs/README.md

 - Questions that arose during the week
 - Goals for next week

-Please see my [[Tech/Professional Development/README|Professional Development Plan]] for more information.
+Please see my [[Professional Development/README|Professional Development Plan]] for more information.